 Different Options for Sewing the Casings

 Any way you want to wrap things up works!
-As an insert, it’s best to avoid adding too much bulk.
+As a bed or cushion insert, it’s best to avoid adding too much bulk, so I didn’t want zips or Velcro.
+A streamlined case for surface protection is perfect.
 My DIY dog bed insert cushion coverings were either sewn closed as a permanent casing (the calico insert used in the tapestry bed) or bottom closure envelopes (the repurposed mattress cases in the bigger beds).

 Our Repurposed Mattress Foam Insert Covering Cases